Introduction: Acrylic Penny Maze

 - Kiteman Penny Maze 04 separaters 1-2 and 2-3.pdf

 - Kiteman Penny Maze 05 separaters 3-4 and 4-5.pdf

 - Kiteman Penny Maze 06 bottom skin.pdf

 Step 3: Assembly

-A word of warning: if you are using my files, check the bolt-hole alignment - as a result of them being basically hand-drawn, some of the holes needed a quick go with a dremel to round them off and line them up.
+A word of warning: if you are using my original files, check the bolt-hole alignment - as a result of them being basically hand-drawn, some of the holes needed a quick go with a dremel to round them off and line them up.

 It is important that I held the layers together with bolts, rather than adhesive, because the square section in the lower layers is a trap - if your penny ends up in there, you have failed, and can only get your money back by dismantling the maze.

-Step 4: Does it work?
+Step 4: Does It Work?